-Having successfully completed this programme you will be able to:
+On successful completion of this programme you will be able to:

-- C1. communicate physical ideas in written form: - C2. recognise the value of numeracy in the precise statement of ideas; - C3. prepare and give an oral presentation using visual aids; - C4. display data graphically and undertake basic word processing, including mathematical equations; - C5. use information from a variety of sources including scientific journals, books and the internet; - C6. manage a project with due attention to time and resource management; - C7. work successfully as a team member.
+- C1. communicate physical ideas in written form; - C2. recognise the value of numeracy in the precise statement of ideas; - C3. prepare and give an oral presentation using visual aids; - C4. prepare a scientific report using appropriate computer tools for document preparation, data analysis and graphical display; - C5. use information from a variety of sources including scientific journals, books and the internet; - C6. manage a project with due attention to time and resource management; - C7. work successfully as a team member.